datadrivenenvirolab/cop27_datathon/README.md

 2. Navigate to the folder of the prompt you wish to provide a submission for
 3. Create a subfolder under the Submissions/&lt;Prompt Theme&gt;/&lt;Prompt folder&gt; with the format “TeamName_PromptTitle”
-4. Include/Embed any documentation and/or presentations in the README file 5.Include any relevant code snippets and/or datasets
+4. Include/Embed any documentation and/or presentations in the README file
+5. Include any relevant code snippets and/or datasets
 6. Submit a pull request to the repository

 If you have significant amounts of code (for e.g., if you have built a web tool/app) or if you have created a GitHub page for your submission, you can also make use of GitHub’s Submodule system to include a submodule to your own GitHub repository within your submission.